 Dominican National Pleads Guilty to Illegal Reentry

-BOSTON – A Dominican national pleaded guilty today in federal court in Boston to illegally reentering the United States after deportation.
+BOSTON – A Dominican national pleaded guilty yesterday in federal court in Worcester to a federal immigration charge.

-Miguel Guillen Percel, 43, pleaded guilty to one count of unlawful reentry of a deported alien.
-U.S. District Court Judge William G. Young scheduled sentencing for June 4, 2018.
+Wellington Eustate, 35, pleaded guilty to one count of unlawful reentry of a deported alien before U.S. District Court Judge Timothy S. Hillman.
+Sentencing is scheduled for Jan 25, 2018.

-Percel faces a sentence of no greater than 20 years in prison, up to three years of supervised release, and a fine of up to $250,000.
-Percel will be subject to deportation hearings upon completion of his sentence.
-Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.
+Eustate faces a sentence of no greater than 10 years in prison, up to three years of supervised release, a fine of $250,000, and will be subject to deportation proceedings upon completion of his sentence.
+Sentences are imposed by a federal district court judge based on the U.S. Sentencing Guidelines and other statutory factors.

-United States Attorney Andrew E. Lelling and Michael Shea, Acting Special Agent in Charge of Homeland Security Investigations in Boston, made the announcement.
-Assistant U.S. Attorney Kenneth G. Shine of Lelling’s Major Crimes Unit is prosecuting the case.
+Acting United States Attorney William D. Weinreb and Michael Shea, Acting Special Agent in Charge of Homeland Security Investigations in Boston, made the announcement.
+Assistant U.S. Attorney David G. Tobin of Weinreb’s Major Crimes Unit is prosecuting the case.